HI, I'M CAMERON

 I was born in Denver and grew up in Central Ohio, where I graduated with a B.A.
 (English and German Studies) at Ohio Wesleyan University.
 After college I went on a backpacking trip across Europe, discovered a passion for travel, and got a job at Rick Steves' Europe.

 At Rick Steves' Europe — one of North America's most respected European travel authorities — I've worn many different hats.
 I started in the Travel Center (retail store and travel advising), coordinated our speakers' bureau, and trained as a tour guide.
 Soon I shifted into our guidebook department, where I spent 12 years editing America's bestselling guidebook series.
+I currently serve as the Content and Editorial Director.

 Travel break!
-My favorite country is Slovenia, my favorite big cities are Budapest and London, and my favorite smaller cities are Ljubljana and Sarajevo.
+My favorite country is Slovenia, my favorite big cities are Budapest and London, and my favorite smaller cities include Ljubljana and Sarajevo.
 I believe Hungarian is the most underrated cuisine in Europe, Vigeland Park in Oslo is the best work of art in Europe, and the three most beautiful places on earth are Norway’s Lofoten Islands, Slovenia's Julian Alps, and the Oregon Coast.
 The best vacation I ever had in Europe is a tie between the Christmas I spent in the Swiss Alps and the Thanksgiving week I spent at an agriturismo in Tuscany's Val d'Orica.

-In addition to my guidebook work, I have also worked as a tour guide, leading Rick Steves' Europe tours in Eastern Europe, Best of the Adriatic, and Poland.
-Back in the office, I serve as the Content and Editorial Director for Rick Steves' Europe, overseeing and coordinating our many channels of content.
-I also contribute to the public television series, Rick Steves' Europe (including co-writing and field producing several episodes); appear on the public radio series, Travel with Rick Steves (as a frequent interview guest and as a featured essayist); present a wide variety of travel talks to audiences both live and virtual; and serve as the primary editor (and, often, ghostwriter) for many of Rick Steves' personal writings, including nationally published op-eds.
+In the home office, in my role as Content and Editorial Director for Rick Steves' Europe, I oversee our many channels of content.
+I also contribute to the public television series, Rick Steves' Europe (including co-writing and field producing several episodes); appear on the public radio series, Travel with Rick Steves (as a frequent interview guest and as a featured essayist); present a wide variety of travel talks to audiences both live and virtual; and serve as the primary editor (and, often, ghostwriter) for many of Rick Steves' personal writings.

 Along the way, I offer behind-the-scenes insights into the work of a professional traveler: writing guidebooks, leading tours, producing TV shows, and working with a living legend and his merry band of travelers.